 Call Now - 972 737 8227

-Keep Refridgerated.
+Keep Refrigerated.
 It begins to lose it's potency after 6-8 weeks. .

 Thawing & Freezing repeatedly is not recommended.
-Cycling often between frozen and liquid form can degrade it's stability and potency.
+Cycling often between frozen and liquid form may degrade it's stability and potency.

-2) Buying sterile vials online and putting some in them and freezing the difference.
+2) Buying sterile vials online and refrigerating some of them and freezing the difference.

-(Also purchasing in larger 10ml vials and then storing, provides for significant qty discount & shipping savings)
+(Also purchasing in larger 10ml vials and then storing, provides for significant quantity discount & shipping savings)

 Trimix produces erections generally regardless of your circumstance, including too much alcohol, too much caffeine , too much etc...